jjd90/gitlegion/readme.md

-Welcome to the GitLegion Repository for Porject 0!
+Welcome to the GitLegion Repository for Project 0!

 This repository holds information for the GitLegion Project 0 including: